Ivanp5885/simpleSSH/README.md

 Supports:Windows,Linux
 Not tested on:MacOS

-This is how the USB/Folder should look like.
+This is how the USB/Folder should look like:

 ```plaintext
   USB:.